sutrolabs/census-docs/destinations/snowflake.md

 [Contact us](mailto:support@getcensus.com) if you want Census to support more Snowflake objects and/or behaviors.

-## 🚦Advanced Network Configuration
+## Advanced Network Configuration

 Census can successfully connect to Snowflake instances that are using advanced networking controls including region constraints, IP address allow lists, or SSH Tunneling.
 For more information, see our [regions-and-ip-addresses.md](../basics/security-and-privacy/regions-and-ip-addresses.md "mention") documentation.

-## 🚑 Need help connecting to Snowflake?
+## Need help connecting to Snowflake?

 [Contact us](mailto:support@getcensus.com) via support@getcensus.com or start a conversation with us via the [in-app](https://app.getcensus.com) chat.